 By Glen Sparks

 You’ve heard of an uncomfortable 0-for-4.
-Drysdale, he was a terrifying 0-for-4.
+Drysdale was a terrifying 0-for-4.
 He liked to talk about his 2-for-1 policy.
 You hit one of my guys, he’d say, I’ll hit two of your guys.
-Drysdale didn’t like to issue intentional walks.
+Drysdale disdained intentional walks.
 He’d smack the guy and save three pitches.

 Big D glared at hitters the way a drill instructor glares at buck privates.
 He looked like a tiger in need of a steak.
 He squinted in for the sign like a great white shark squints to find a lonely surfer.

-Batting against Drysdale was like a Saturday at the beach.
+Batting against Drysdale was like an afternoon at the beach.
 On jellyfish day.
 He hit guys like Joe Louis hit pikers from Palookaville.
 Drysdale bruised 18 opponents in 1959 and 20 in 1961.

 Drysdale hailed from Van Nuys, California, born July 23, 1936, a Valley boy from a different time.
 He probably scared off half the kids from North Hollywood and Sherman Oaks.
 The Brooklyn Dodgers signed him in 1954 for a $4,000 bonus and $600 a month.